mhubii/gazebo_models/README.md

 ## Vehicle

 The vehicle supports autonomous navigation, and keyboard controlled navigation.
 This only works if you built the plugins properly.
 Please follow the instructions in [gazebo_plugins](https://github.com/mhubii/gazebo_plugins).

+## Heicub

+Heicub supports autonomous navigation, and keyboard controlled navigation.
+The communication is internally done with YARP, as the model mirrors the behaviour for the real robot.
+To install YARP, follow the [install instructions](http://www.yarp.it/install.html).
+Also, for YARP to communicate with Gazebo, you need to install the [gazebo-yarp-plugins](http://robotology.gitlab.io/docs/gazebo-yarp-plugins/master/install.html).